Does Maple Wood Darken Over Time?

 MahoganyLighter toneDeep rich tone

-As you can see, Furniture that is made of light color woods gets darker over time.
-Except for Walnut.
+As you can see, Furniture that is made of light-colored wood gets darker over time.
+Except for Walnut which lighten over time,

 How to Keep Maple from Darkening?

-But there are some useful steps you can follow to reduce the color change significantly by minimizing the exposure to direct sunlight.
-Most of them are easy and affordable to do.
-Such as,
+But there are some useful steps you can follow to reduce the color change significantly by minimizing exposure to direct sunlight.

 • Avoid placing maple furniture in humid areas